Shedd Aquarium: Conservation and research

 The Daniel P. Haerther Center for Conservation and Research helps to provide on-site research at the aquarium.
 They study topics such as animal health and behavior, nutrition, animal training, reproduction and genetics.

 The International Union for Conservation of Nature (IUCN) designated the Shedd Aquarium as its Center for Species Survival:Freshwater, to study and promote the conservation and restoration of global freshwater systems, and strategies for freshwater species survival.

 The aquarium also partners with conservation efforts in the Caribbean and Southeast Asia.
 The Bahamian rock iguana is one of the most endangered lizards in the world.
 Since 1994, the Shedd Aquarium has been studying and providing conservation plans for this iguana.
 The Shedd Aquarium is now recognized as the lead authority on this iguana.
 In Southeast Asia, the Shedd partners with Project Seahorse to monitor and map out the seahorse populations in Southeast Asia.

 Since 1991, the Shedd Aquarium has been involved with research focused on beluga whales.
 They focus on the animal handling procedures to ensure the animals’ welfare.
-The aquarium does most of their beluga whale research in Bristol Bay in southwest Alaska.
+The aquarium conducts most of their beluga whale research in Bristol Bay in southwest Alaska.